-Unfortunately, two common rims for wider tires, the Velocity Synergy and the Grand Bois, have overly deep wells.
+Unfortunately, several common rims for wider tires, including the Velocity Synergy, several Velo-Orange models, and the no-longer-available Grand Bois, have overly deep wells.
 This makes mounting tires difficult.
 The sole advantage is that the tires come off the rim easily.

 On their 650B rims, Synergy tried to “fix” the problem of poorly seating tires by increasing the overall rim diameter.
 In my experience, this has made things worse, because now the hook is in the wrong place.
 There is nothing to locate the tire: The well still is too deep, so the tire cannot sit on the well bed.
 And the hook is too high, so the tire cannot sit underneath the hook.

 If you have rims with wells that are too deep on your bike, there are some tricks for mounting tires on them.
 There even is a “fix” that can overcome the problem of the overly deep wells to a large degree.